 - a.
-PVC pipe for low pressure system mains shall conform to the requirements of AWWA C-900 (4" through 12"), AWWA C-905 (14" through 36"), and AWWA C-909 (4" through 24") and shall be Class 150 DR 18 for all open cut and direct bury installations with a minimum of forty eight (48) inches of cover.
-For shallower depth, the type of pipe and installation shall require prior CCU approval.
-Three (3) inch diameter pipe shall be schedule 40 or 80 PVC conforming to the requirements of ASTM B-1785.
+PVC pipe for low-pressure system mains shall conform to the requirements of AWWA C-900 (4" through 60"), and AWWA C-909 (4" through 24") and shall be Class 150 DR 18 for all open cut and direct bury installations with a minimum of forty-eight (48) inches of cover.
+For shallower depth, the type of pipe and installation shall require prior CCU written approval.
+Three (3) inch diameter pipe shall be schedule 80 PVC conforming to the requirements of ASTM D-1785.
 The manufacturer shall insure all quality control test and AWWA requirements are complied with during the production of PVC pipe. - b.
-C-900, C-905, and C-909 pipes shall have an integral bell formed with a race designed to accept the gasket in accordance with their respective AWWA requirements.
+C-900, , and C-909 pipes shall have an integral bell formed with a race designed to accept the gasket in accordance with their respective AWWA requirements.
 The spigot end shall have a bevel and a stop mark on the outside diameter to indicate proper insertion depth.
 Provisions shall be made for expansion and contraction at each joint.
 All surfaces of the joint where the gasket may bear shall be smooth, free of cracks, fractures, or imperfections that could adversely affect the performance of the joint. - c.
-Schedule 40 and 80 PVC piping shall be joined by solvent cements, adhesive, or threaded type connections.
-These materials shall be specifically approved in writing by CCU prior to their use. - d.
-Pipe Color: All C-900, C-905, and C-909 low pressure sewer system main piping shall be green in color with a PVC ASTM D-1120 and ASTM D-2241 reference, the class pressure rating, and the DR number permanently and plainly marked on the pipe.
-For schedule 40 or 80 PVC piping marker tape stripes shall be installed and shall be green in color. - e.
-Rubber Gasket Joints: C-900, C-905, and C0-909 polyvinylchloride pipe joints shall be the bell and spigot type using rubber gasket push-on type joints.
-Gaskets shall be molded to a circular form to the proper cross section and shall consist of a vulcanized high grade elastomeric compound conforming to ASTM D-1869 and AWWA C-900 elastomeric seals for joining plastic pipe. - f.
+Schedule 80 PVC piping shall be joined by solvent cements, adhesive, or threaded type connections.
+These materials shall be approved in writing by CCU prior to their use. - d.
+Pipe Color: All C-900, and C-909 low-pressure sewer system main piping shall be green in color with a PVC ASTM D-2241 reference, the class pressure rating, and the DR number permanently and plainly marked on the pipe.
+For schedule 80 PVC piping marker tape stripes shall be installed and shall be green in color. - e.
+Rubber Gasket Joints: C-900, and C0-909 polyvinylchloride pipe joints shall be the bell and spigot type using rubber gasket push-on type joints.
+Gaskets shall be molded to a circular form to the proper cross section and shall consist of a vulcanized high grade elastomeric compound conforming to ASTM D-1869 and AWWA C-900 elastomeric seals for joining plastic pipe.

+- f.
 DIP Fittings: All ductile iron fittings shall be in accordance with AWWA Specification C-153 and as a minimum have the same pressure rating of the connecting pipe.
-All ductile iron fittings shall be either: - fusion bonded epoxy coated as per AWWA Specification C-116 or - ceramic epoxy coated as per ASTM Specifications F-4176-95A, G-95, B-117, D-1308 and E-96 rod shall be "Cor-Ten" steel or Cor-blue coated.
-Mechanical joint bolts shall not protrude more than 1⁄2 inch through the nut after joints are assembled.
+All ductile iron fittings shall be either: - ▶ fusion bonded epoxy coated as per AWWA Specification C-116 or - ceramic epoxy coated as per ASTM Specifications F-4176-95A, G-95, B-117, D-1308 and E-96